 The African violet will flower the best when it’s slightly pot-bound.
 You should wait until your plant has outgrown its pot, has stopped flowering, or is developing multiple crowns before repotting.
 African violets are shallow rooted plants so aim for a pot that isn't too deep.

-You can make your own soil by combining equal parts potting soil, peat moss, and perlite or vermiculite.
+You can make your own soil by combining equal parts potting soil, coconut coir, and perlite or vermiculite.
 You can also use an actual African violet potting mix or an all-purpose potting soil.
 It just needs to be well-draining.

 The soil should be loose, and high organic matter content is an added plus.
 Our best soil for pots guide might be helpful in finding the ideal growing medium for your African violet.